 Search for your bank online and set up mobile banking by following your bank's instructions.
-If you have a smartphone, you can also download an APP.
+If you have a smartphone, you can also download your bank's app.
 You’ll need our sort code: 20-16-24 and bank account number: 33020983.

-You must quote your rent account number.
-Contact us if you don't know your account number.
+You must quote your rent account number, please contact us if you don't know this.

 8. Council Information Points

-You can also pay your rent by cheque or debit card at Council Information Points, including some libraries.
-Click here for details on the location of the CIPs and opening times (this will take you to the Council's website).
+You can also pay your rent by cheque or debit card at Council Information Points, including The Town Hall Cash Office.
+Click here for details on the location of these and their opening times.